-Reefs are shallow, mostly submarine features, build primarily by colonies of living marine organisms, including corals, sponges and shellfish.
-Coral reefs occur only in the places coral polyps can survive and thrive .
+Reefs are shallow, mostly submarine features, built primarily by colonies of living marine organisms, including corals, sponges, and shellfish.

 The following are five conditions which favor occurrence of coral reef

 Corals depend on the zooxanthellae (algae) that grow inside of them for oxygen and other things, and since these algae need sunlight to survive corals also need sunlight to survive.

-They do not thrive well in muddy like near river mouth.
-Sediments and plankton can cloud water which decrease the amount of sunlight that reaches the zooxanthellae
+They do not thrive well in muddy like near river mouths.
+Sediments and plankton can cloud water which decreases the amount of sunlight that reaches the zooxanthellae

-However corals generally in water temperature of 20 – 30 degree Celsius, this is the reason why coral reef appear on the eastern part of continents due to presence of warm currents.
+However corals generally in water temperature of 20 – 30 degrees Celsius, this is the reason why coral reefs appear on the eastern part of continents due to the presence of warm currents.

-corals need salty water to survive and require certain balance in the ratio of salt to the water.
+corals need salty water to survive and require a certain balance in the ratio of salt to the water.

 this is why corals do not live in areas where rivers drain freshwater into the sea.